kbridson/rails-demos-and-deets-2021-test/demo-dev-env.md

         sudo -u postgres psql
         ```

-        At the new prompt enter the following command (substituting your username and password):
+        This command will launch a `postgres` command prompt.
+At the prompt, enter the following command (substituting `homer` with your Unix username and `password1` with a password of your choosing):

         ```bash
         ALTER USER homer WITH PASSWORD 'password1';
         ```

+        **Caution!** Don't forget the semicolon on the end, or the command will fail silently.

-        Enter `\q` to exit the `postgres` prompt.
+    1. Enter `\q` to exit the `postgres` prompt.

 - {% include macos-badge.html %} Install Postgres by following these steps: